callysto/hackathon-site/chapters/chapter3.md

 **Question: Where can I find some Python and markdown help?**

 Googling your questions as well as looking at [Stack Overflow](https://stackoverflow.com/) (a website where you can ask questions about programming) will help.
 We also have [Python and markdown](https://callysto.ca/wp-content/uploads/2020/05/Callysto-Cheatsheet_12.19.18_web.pdf), and [pandas](https://gist.github.com/misterhay/5957ae9d2a4071a01865749c4111daf3) cheatsheets for common commands.

+**Question: How will my hackathon submission be evaluated?**

+Your hackathon submission will be evaluated using the following rubric by our expert panel of judges.

 <img src="/sustaining-mars-callysto-hackathon-rubric.svg" alt="hackathon evaluation rubric">